 China is losing competitiveness to lower-cost producing countries like Vietnam and Indonesia, which is pressurizing its manufacturing sector, says Stanley Szeto, Chairman & CEO of Lever Style.» Read More

-CNBC's Rick Santelli reports the latest data on manufacturing and construction.
-And CNBC's Steve Liesman explains why he is looking for a snapback in upcoming economic data.
+CNBC's Rick Santelli reports the latest data on July manufacturing and factory orders.
+CNBC's Steve Liesman provides insight to the numbers.

 As most production has moved overseas, Trek Bicycles has managed to hold onto some domestic production.
 Inside their Wisconsin headquarters.

 Frederic Neumann, MD & Co-Head of Asia Economic Research at HSBC, compares the bank's final PMI reading for July to the bank's flash estimate and Beijing's official figure.